Subscribe to our Newsletter

 To some market food now and first out of the blocks for you is a beauty.
 A beef curry noodle soup.
 Actually, it turns into more of a noodle dish with deep dark meaty beefy gravy.
 This thing is just awesome, believe me.
 A picture paints a thousand words, for sure, but seriously a picture cannot show the taste and smell of this dish.

 This is traditionally a breakfast dish for those in the markets to build up energy and strength to work the stalls all day long.
 Mary and I went back once to our favourite market stall at about 11 a.m. on one trip and that hawker was closing big time – get there early folks.
-Luckily at 11 am, the only dish they had left to serve was this, something so wonderful in my Cambodia, of markets and insects.
+Luckily at 11 am, the only dish they had left to serve was this, something so wonderful to start the day.

 Oh yeah baby this is the good stuff.
 Breakfast of Kings.
 Well, the breakfast of those working in the markets of Phnom Penh, Cambodia.
 Known as Kuy Theaw – very similar to Singaporean Beef Kway Teow perhaps?

 Known locally as Kuy Theaw.
 Seriously just look at it.
 How good does that look?
 Easy to find too as this is a very popular one with locals – just go to the markets and find the food courts surrounding them.
-We went by the Mekong River, near the main food/wet market on a recommendation, truly going for Cambodia, of markets and insects.
+We went by the Mekong River, near the main food/wet market on a recommendation.

 Here is a food court called 126, on a corner right opposite the market.
 You therefore have the wonderful experience of watching Cambodians about their daily business, buying, selling, eating, and laughing.
 As a foodie and people watcher, it really does not get much better than this.
 All for the princely sum of 2 bucks!!
 You just have to try this!
 Get to 126.